 What?
 A demotion is defined as a reduction in work level.
 It’s the downgrading of your job title, rank or status, with terms like “reorganization” or “reassignment.”
 It’s not uncommon in the workplace.
-A new OfficeTeam survey shows nearly half (46 percent) of HR managers said their companies have demoted employees.

 The reasons for a demotion at work

 Why would someone get demoted?
 It could be the result of something they did or didn’t do, or it could be beyond their control.
-Here are the reasons cited in the survey:

 What to do if you get demoted

 An involuntary demotion can be a blow to your ego, your career and your bank account.
 It could be a wake-up call that your skills aren’t up to par or simply a result of your company downsizing or undergoing a merger.

 Your first inclination may be to turn in your resignation letter and start looking for another job.
 But that’s not necessarily your best move.
 Following are five steps to take after a demotion at work.